ovh/docs/pages/platform/data-integration/guide_01_cli_installation/guide.en-gb.md

 Once authenticated on your browser you will have to create API keys.

-- set the application name
+- Set the application name.
-- set the application description
+- Set the application description.
-- choose the validity period
+- Choose the validity period.
-- pick the following rights: GET, PUT, POST and DELETE all four on `/*`
+- Pick the following rights: GET, PUT, POST and DELETE, all four on `/*`.

 ![image](images/02_create_api_key.png){.thumbnail}